KiritaniAyaka/aoc-toolkit/README.md

 deno run -A jsr:@kiritaniayaka/aoc-toolkit/new
 ```

-It automatically indicates what day you are going.
+It automatically predicts what day you are going.

 Or specify days with: